FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 The following section will show you how to access the Node-RED interface and load the demonstration app.
 1. Open a web browser and navigate to _192.168.137.2:1880_ or click [here](192.168.137.2:1880)
 2. Click the button in the upper right hand corner > import > clipboard
-3. Copy the contents of the *weather.json* file and paste into the  window.
+3. Copy the contents of the *weather.json* file found above and paste into the import window.
 4. Click Import then click Flow 1 at the top tabs
 5. Deploy the app by click the Deploy button at the top
 ##### Creating an OpenWeather Account to Access Weather Data